ttexan1/klavis/open-strata/README.md

 🎯 **Progressive Access** → Finds and surfaces the right tool when needed
 ⚡ **Optimized Context** → Maintains peak model performance
 🔗 **Seamless Integration** → Works with your existing MCP servers, and easy configuration

-Your AI agent gets access to thousands of tools while maintaining high performance! ⚡

 # Quick Start